 This co-op did everything they could to avoid controlling their Independent Contractor teacher.
 They also has a written agreement and she invoiced the co-op for her services.

 But just to be sure, they requested I write a letter clearly stating the facts of their situation and my determination that the outside teacher was correctly classified as an Independent Contractor.
 It’s called a comfort letter.

 My letter, as the opinion of a tax professional licensed to practice before the IRS, can serve as a reasonable basis if the IRS ever questions the homeschool co-op.
 This reasonable basis will help the homeschool co-op avoid any penalties and back taxes from the IRS.

 See how the facts and circumstances of each case can be different?
-There is not bright line test in worker classification.
+There is not a bright line test in worker classification.
 The determination if your homeschool program teacher is an employee or Independent Contractor depends on the facts and circumstances of each case.

 My book Paying Workers in a Homeschool Organization is a great place to start to understand how to properly classify your workers.

 I released a podcast on creative ways that homeschool co-ops hire teachers without paying them as employees.
 It runs about 9 minutes long.